EXPUNGEMENT LAWS HAVE CHANGED

 SUSPENDED SENTENCE & PRISON SENTENCE RECORDS

 Suspended sentences and prison terms for non-violent offenses are both “convictions” which may qualify for expungement under Section 18.
-The new law (November 1, 2014) really does little to the way suspended sentences or other convictions are expunged.
-However, there are new requirements, and now if you have two convictions arising from the same event, you may be eligible for expungement since the 2014 changes went into effect.
+The 2014 changes allowed for expungement even if you have two convictions arising from the same event.

-Depending on your circumstances and assuming that (1) the crime of conviction is a misdemeanor or a non-violent felony and (2) you don’t have more than one felony or misdemeanor conviction (arising from separate transactions), Section 18 still allows for expungement.
+Depending on your circumstances and assuming that (1) the crime of conviction is a misdemeanor or a non-violent felony and (2) you don’t have more than one felony or misdemeanor conviction (arising from separate transactions), or if you wait long enough even two convictions.
 We simply have to review the facts and charges in your case to determine if you are eligible.
 If eligible, then we must file a petition in District Court suing the Custodian of Records for the arresting agency (i.e., the police), the County Sheriff, and the OSBI.
 If the parties agree to the petition for expungement (which often happens), generally no hearing will be required.
 If any required agency objects, then a judge will determine whether your right to privacy (a sealed record) is more important than the public’s right to know.

 A list of violent offenses (which are not eligible for expungement) is set forth below.